enw/EWUtil/README.md

 EWUtil
 ======

-somewhat random collection of JavaScript utility functions
+somewhat random (little) collection of JavaScript utility functions. you should probably use underscore instead.